platenio/platen/content/docs/concepts/shortcodes.md

 ## Creating shortcodes

-You can also [create your own shortcodes][10] if the ones Hugo and Platen provide don't meet all of your needs.
+You can also [create your own shortcodes][10] if the ones Hugo and Platen provide don't meet your needs.
 If you find yourself wishing a shortcode existed though, you can always [reach out][11] or [file an issue][12] and we'll be happy to see if we can help.

 <!-- Link References -->
 [01]: https://gohugo.io/content-management/shortcodes/